ScalablyTyped/Distribution/readme.md

 ### Whatsup with the hats?

+We normally convert typescript namespaces and modules into scala packages.

-Scala package objects are [broken](https://github.com/scala-js/scala-js/issues/1892) when used as javascript facades.
+In idiomatic scala top level members inside would be placed into package objects, but those are unfortunately [broken](https://github.com/scala-js/scala-js/issues/1892) when used as javascript facades.
-For that reason, and to be forwards compatible with scala.js 1.0, we package up top level members in objects.
+For that reason we put them into objects called `^`.

 The scheme is like this:
 ```scala